RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 Score function used in the first stage of the ClassicAbInitio protocol.
 It is intended for use with fragment insertion; the only active term is a low vdw (repulsive) weight to penalize clashes, and the fragments themselves are intended to provide the majority of the information.

 #####score1
 Score function used in the second stage of the ClassicAbInitio protocol.
+Uses the env, pair, vdw, hs_pair, and sheet terms with equal weights and the ss_pair term with a lower weight.
 #####score2
 Score function used in the third stage of the ClassicAbInitio protocol.
 #####score3